 It’s qualified and highly committed audience makes it an ideal platform for tourism agencies wishing to attract a Chinese clientele.

 Qyer: Qyer is an application originally designed to advise Chinese students to exchange abroad.
 Today the application accounts for 88 million users who publish content on their trips abroad.
 What is interesting for companies is that the application has many other derived applications dedicated to travel planning, such as Itinerary Assistant, which works with Booking.com.

 To get to Chinese Oversea Shopper you need Baidu

-Create a webpage and work you way up to the very top of Baidu when travellers are looking for shopping destination just like One Nation Paris did with out help.
+Create a webpage and work your way up to the very top of Baidu when travelers are looking for a shopping destination just like One Nation Paris did without help.

 Partnerships with KOLs: Partnering with Chinese bloggers is a great way to make people talk in China.
 By choosing the right influencers you can directly target a specialized and highly receptive audience to the advice of those bloggers they admire and trust.

 Chinese Mobile Payment

 The ability to support payment services such as UnionPay or Alipay is also critical.